LGBTQ+ Terms and Definitions

 - COVID-19 and Students in Higher Education

 - Ask about pronouns and share your own.
-While she/her, he/him, and they/them series of pronouns are common, there are many more.
+While she/her, he/him, and they/them series of pronouns are most popular, there are many more.
 It is okay to ask someone their pronouns to ensure you address them correctly.
 It is becoming more commonplace to include pronouns in introductions, email signatures, and Zoom names.

 - Remember that a person is more than their identity.
-While it is important to acknowledge and celebrate all identities, it is important not to put someone in a box based on a few aspects of their identity.
+While it is important to acknowledge and celebrate all identities, it is essential not to put someone in a box based on a few aspects of their identity.

 Do not...